dmknght/rkcheck/README.md

 - The memory using **Yara's compiled rules** costs 24mb, while the **Yara's text-based rules** costs 31mb.
 That's a big number IMO.
 The result using **ClamAV's bytecode** costs 26mb.
 The **logical signature** costs 25mb.
 - An interesting info: when I tested **rkcheck** with ClamAV's **pre-scan** callback and current **Yara rules** of rkcheck, it took 3 secs to complete the scan.
 The **post-scan** callback took 5 secs.
 However, the test with current ruleset made no differences.

+**Update the test with rkscan** I've commited a change that pre-check the file's magic before scan.
+If the header is ELF file, it will call the Yara's scan engine directly.
+It saves a lot of time scanning with the test condition
+- Scan with Yara rules text file `0:00.75 real,   0.71 user,      0.03 sys,       0 amem, 30748 mmem`
+- Compiled Yara rules `0:00.75 real,   0.71 user,      0.03 sys,       0 amem, 23456 mmem`
+- Full DB scan (same target folder) took `0:02.00 real,   1.95 user,      0.04 sys,       0 amem, 40092 mmem` I assume this is the best optimization I can make for now.

 **Final Conclusions**
 - There's a huge differences between **compiled Yara rules** and **text-based yara rules**.
 The scan time of **ClamAV** and **Yara** is massive huge too
 - There's no memory consumption tests between **ClamAV's bytecode sigs** and **ClamAV's text-based sig** (yet?).
 In theory, **bytecode's sigs** should save a lot of memory when the database is huge